 Today, stainless steel cookware remains the standard upon which most brands rely.
-Also, some types of Teflon coating also remain common, given that it still performs well and has become very cheap to produce.
+Also, some types of Teflon coating also remain common, given that it still performs good and has become very cheap to produce.

 Recently, copper-coated pots and pans have gained popularity (mainly through brands advertised on TV and multi-level marketing companies).
 These pans boast some worthwhile non-stick properties, though they have a tendency to tarnish.
 The safety of these copper coatings is not well understood yet, either.